Real-Time Neural Materials using Block-Compressed Features: Related Work

 The idea of pairing a set of discrete spatial features and a neural network have proven to be popular for material representation.
 For instance, Rainer et al. \cite{rainer2019neural} uses an encoder-decoder architecture to compress a large set of Bidirectional Texture Function layers.
 The encoder is trained to generate a latent code for each texel.
 This code is then used by the decoder, in conjunction with a light and view direction to output a single RGB value.
 Kuznetsov et al. \cite{kuznetsov2021neumip} combined a pyramid of neural textures with a fully connected network to learn the material properties at different scales.
 Their model is capable of rendering materials with intricate parallax effects on an infinite plane but fails to generalize to curved surfaces.
 This was later done in \cite{kuznetsov2022rendering}.
 By adding curvature and transparency as part of the network's input and output respectively.
 More recently, Zeltner et al. \cite{zeltner2023real} have used a set of hierarchical textures and two MLPs to bake complex film-quality appearance.
 Here, the first network learns the material's reflectance and the seconds produces importance-sampled directions.
 This model is about three times faster than standard node-based multi-layers materials when integrated into a path-tracing pipeline.

 Despite this progress, these methods often overlook the issue of storage size.
 In practice, learned neural features are stored in an uncompressed format which can be quite large to practically use in a real-time environment, especially when considering the memory capacity of mainstream hardware.
 Vaidyanathan et al \cite{ntc2023} addressed this issue and demonstrated how neural material representations can be more efficient than standard texture compression techniques at storing PBR material information.
 To do so, they reduce the resolution of the neural features as much as possible and aggressively quantize their values.
-This made it possible to compress PBR textures at very low bit-rates, up to 0.2 bits per-pixel per-channel (\bppc).
-However, integrating this neural material decompression in a rendering pipeline requires the use of vendor specific extensions and achieving real-time performance relies on high-end hardware.
-Moreover, since the model from \cite{ntc2023} only learns the material information at fixed coordinates, it is essential to couple the neural decompression with a filtering operation \cite{fajardo2023stochastic} in order to minimize flickering and aliasing artefacts.
+This made it possible to compress PBR textures at very low bit-rates, up to 0.2 bits per-pixel per-channel (\bppc). \RV{ However, integrating this neural material decompression in current rendering pipeline and achieving real-time performance requires access to the latest high-end hardware. } Moreover, since the model from \cite{ntc2023} only learns the material information at fixed coordinates, it is essential to couple the neural decompression with a filtering operation \cite{fajardo2023stochastic} in order to minimize flickering and aliasing artefacts.
 This introduces additional computational overhead as it entails decompressing multiple samples per pixel.

-In the following, we introduce a novel neural material representation using Block-compressed features (BCf) specifically designed to be integrated into a traditional real-time rendering pipeline at minimal computational overhead.
+In the following, we introduce a novel neural material representation using Block-Compressed features (BCf) specifically designed to be integrated into a traditional real-time rendering pipeline at minimal computational overhead.